 Resources to Quit Smoking

-- Quit With Us, Louisiana! and 1-800-QUIT-NOW (1-800-784-8669) support you through the process of quitting.
-Call the Quitline anytime, 24/7, to quit now.
-Services are free and confidential.
+- Quit With Us, Louisiana! and 1-800-QUIT-NOW (1-800-784-8669) can help you quit smoking.
+Call the 24-hour Quitline to get started, today.
+Support is free and confidential.

-- Based on your quit date, Quit4baby sends personalized text messages with smoking cessation education, tips to avoid cravings, relapse support, and more.
+- Based on your target quit date, Quit4baby sends personalized text messages with smoking cessation education, tips to avoid cravings, relapse support, and more.

 - American Lung Association tells you what products and services (like the patch, gum, or counseling) may be covered by your health insurance (including Medicaid) to help you quit smoking.